saumyajain2007/monte_carlo_simulator/README.md

 You can easily modify the simulation parameters by changing the values at the top of the monte_carlo_simulation.py script:

-1.ticker: Change this to the ticker symbol of your desired stock (e.g., 'GOOGL').
+1. ticker: Change this to the ticker symbol of your desired stock (e.g., 'GOOGL').

-2.start_date and end_date: Adjust the date range for the historical data used.
+2. start_date and end_date: Adjust the date range for the historical data used.

-3.num_simulations: Increase or decrease the number of simulation paths to run.
+3. num_simulations: Increase or decrease the number of simulation paths to run.

-4.time_horizon: Change the number of trading days to forecast into the future.
+4. time_horizon: Change the number of trading days to forecast into the future.